kathgironpe/git-projects-rb/README.md

 * Ruby 2.1.0 +
 * Git projects

+## Installation

+You can use this globally without having install with `sudo` if you use `rvm 2.1.0 --default`.

+`gem install git-projects`

 ## Configuration

 The app requires that you have a configuration file and a environment variable called `GIT_PROJECTS`.